keshavissar001/geb-lambdatest/readme.md

 }

 ```
-### 5. Running your tests
+## Running Geb Automation Tests On LambdaTest Selenium Grid

-This is an example of incorporating Geb Lambdatest Plugin into a Gradle build.
+This is an example of incorporating Geb LambdaTest Plugin into a Gradle build.
-The build is setup to work with Firefox Windows combination on Lambdatest Automation Hub.
-To use it with different capabilities, please have a look at  `src/test/resources/GebConfig.groovy` file.
+The build is setup to work with a combination of Mozilla Firefox & Windows 10 on Lambdatest Selenium Automation Grid.
+To use it with different browser + OS combination you'll need to alter the `src/test/resources/GebConfig.groovy` file.

-This is the GebConfig.groovy file :
+This is the `GebConfig.groovy` file :

 ```